markd315/GitTutorial/README.md

 Alternatively, when adding files you could just specify the file name e.g. 'git add "filename"' However, using git add --all just adds every single new or changed file to the staging area.
 Once you have done that, you have to do git commit -m "My first commit".
 Make sure to include quotations around your message following the -m.
 You can replace the text inside the quotations with anything you'd like, but it is required to put some message in there.

-After you have added and committed, you can type git push.
+After you have added and committed, you can type 'git push'.
 If you did everything correctly, you can go to your online repository to view your changes!
+Also, make sure to go on your Trello and move the "Push a file to my GitHub" card to the completed section.

 You are probably thinking to yourself, "wow, that was pretty easy."
 However, the purpose of Git is for version control when multiple people are working on a project.
 With that being said, let's take a look at some ways to manage working with multiple people.

 ### Branch Management
 Now that we have our tools all set up, we can begin to work on the actual project.
-Go ahead and take a moment to look at how your site is currently going to end up looking (if no changes were to be made) by opening up the repository you forked and/or cloned.
-Notice that there are multiple parts of the page, and let's take a look at the favorite cuisine section.
+Go ahead and take a moment to look at how your site is currently going to end up looking (if no changes were to be made) by going to your browser and going to the markd315.github.io/GitTutorial Notice that there are multiple parts of the page, and take a look at the favorite cuisine section.
 Right now, there are four tasty things listed.
 However, imagine that you are a lover of Thai food, and it slipped your mind that you forgot to add it to the list!
 Luckily for you, we have made it easy for you to do so.
-Just go ahead and go into your cloned GitHub repository and open up index.html file from the feature-add-thai-food branch... but wait, what's a branch?
+Just go ahead and go into your cloned GitHub repository and merge the feature-add-thai-food branch into the master branch... but wait, what's a branch?

 A branch is just a starting commit (prior to which all other commits are common), followed by a list of commits exclusive to the branch (as well as any children).